sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 [OPTION BEGIN [Node.js]]

-As soon as you paste the code in your newly-created file, the CAP server that is still running reacts immediately with a new output:
+As soon as you paste the code in your newly created file, the CAP server that is still running reacts immediately with a new output:

 ```bash
 [cds] - loaded model from 2 file(s):